onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

     System fails at prioritisation which depends on accounting of contribution and causal links Its time to start adressing the root of all problems instead of symptoms
 - Program or be programmed
-- As batman said… digital id is an inevitability
 - title: the hyper bull case for digital ID & Internet 2.0, the ultimate product? ultimate social system
 - title: the hyper bull case for digital ID & Internet 2.0, the ultimate product? ultimate social system